ICJIA/icjia-gata-next-2020/src/markdown/funding/2021-ilcrest.md

 ## Questions

 Questions regarding this NOFO may be submitted to cja.crestilpilot@illinois.gov until **5:00 p.m.
 July 29, 2021**.
-Questions and responses will be posted at https://icjia.illinois.gov/gata/.
+All substantive questions and responses will be posted.
+Updates to NOFO materials, and questions from applicants and their responses are revised weekly.
+[View them here](Q&ANOFO2357-1812CRESTIL.docx).

 ## Contact Information